In this blog, we continue our look at the great things we can do in this wonderful country.

 Experience the magic of Christmas on Grafton Street, Dublin

 Running form St. Stephen’s Green to College Green, the classic Dublin shopping street takes on its own air of magic when it’s illuminated for Christmas.
 Between the street illuminations and the shop fronts which are always done up with wreaths and baubles, it would take someone with a heart of stone to not get into the Christmas spirit.
 Take a trip to the Powerscourt centre to get slightly off the beaten track for small retailers and unique gifts.
+After your magically trip to Grafton Street, a Dublin adventure wouldn’t be complete without a trip to the infamous Temple Bar area.
+Enjoy drinks and cheers in any of the many famous establishments including The Porter House or Bad Bobs.

 Visit “Craggy Island” and Father Ted’s House Co Clare